Doubly-Regressing Approach for Subgroup Fairness: Related Works

 \section{Related Works}

+Existing methods such as \citet{kearns2018preventing,agarwal2018reductions} aim to reduce prediction-based subgroup disparities.
+In particular, \citet{agarwal2018reductions} proposed a reduction-based approach for marginal fairness by solving a min–max game using Lagrangian multipliers, while \citet{kearns2018preventing} extended this framework to minimize the worst-case subgroup disparity.
+To mitigate data sparsity problem of tiny subgroups, \citet{kearns2018preventing,kearns2018empiricalstudyrichsubgroup} employed weights proportional to the sample size of each subgroup.

+However, as the number of intersectional subgroups grows, these methods can become computationally expensive.
+Moreover, they do not explicitly target distributional fairness (e.g., IPM-based criteria), which is the focus of our work.
+While other approaches focus on other fairness notions, for example, \citet{Lai2025fairicp} designed an adversarial learning-based method for equalized odds, they also differ from our focus on the distributional fairness.

-To mitigate the data sparsity problem, weights proportional to the sample sizes of each subgroups are employed to measure subgroup fairness \citep{kearns2018preventing,kearns2018empiricalstudyrichsubgroup}.
-A Bayesian method is proposed to borrow information in large-size subgroups when estimating a prediction models for small-sized subgroups \citep{foulds2019bayesianmodelingintersectionalfairness}.
+A Bayesian method is proposed to borrow information in large-size subgroups when estimating prediction models for small-sized subgroups \citep{foulds2019bayesianmodelingintersectionalfairness}.
 These approaches, however, do not guarantee the marginal fairness (i.e., fairness on each sensitive attribute) which makes it difficult to socially interpret the fairness of a prediction model.
 On the contrary, \citep{molina2023boundingapproximatingintersectionalfairness} consider only the marginal fairness but it could be vulnerable to fairness gerrymandering.

 To resolve heavy computational burden, weak notions of fairness such as the DP (Demographic Parity) are employed in the fairness constraint \citep{kearns2018preventing,kearns2018empiricalstudyrichsubgroup} or post-processing techniques are used after learning a prediction model without fairness constraint \citep{Hu_2024}.
 These methods, however, would yield suboptimal prediction models in view of other stronger fairness notions (e.g., distributional fairness) and/or prediction accuracy.